| The following is the complete

 so there is absolutely no incentive to exploit the market "at the

+present time."
+Need I say more?
+Of course!
 There are some ways to cure this problem.
 1) Start

 a program to make ferrets MORE popular than dogs or cats, possibly